phlax/aio.testing/README.rst

 @aiofuturetest decorator
 ------------------------

-If your code needs to test long-running tasks, you can use the @aiofuturetest decorator
+If your code needs to test long-running tasks, you can use the @aiofuturetest decorator.

+The @aiofuturetest decorator uses loop.run_forever to run the test.

-Any (async) setup required can be done in the body of the test function which returns a test callback
+Any setup required can be done in the body of the test function which can optionally return a test callback

-The callback returned should be a coroutine.
+The callback is wrapped in a coroutine, and called after 1 second

 .. code:: python